-rescope is a tool I wrote (in Go) that lets you quickly define scopes in Burp/ZAP - mainly intended for “bug hunters”, and pentesters who deal with larger scopes.
+rescope is a tool I wrote that lets you quickly define scopes in Burp/ZAP - intended for bugbounty hunters and pentesters alike who deal with large, complicated scopes.

 I hope you found this tool useful, and if you did then feel free to drop a like or follow me on Twitter for more stuff like this.